 What is hallux rigidus?

-Hallux rigidus is the second most common disorder of the big toe, after hallux valgus (bunions).
-Hallux rigidus occurs in adolescents and adults and is most common in people between the ages of 30 and 60.
+Hallux rigidus occurs in teens and adults.
+It’s most common in people between the ages of 30 and 60.

 What causes hallux rigidus?

 For most people, there is no clear cause.
 Hallux rigidus likely develops because the toe joint experiences a lot of stress when you walk.
 Every step you take places a force equal to twice your body weight on the toe joint.

 - Overuse of the joint, such as in workers who stoop or squat or athletes who stress the joint.

 - Injuries, such as stubbing the toe or spraining the joint (called “turf toe” in athletes).